MGray55/event_app/README.md

 - You may notice more use of ng-bind than curly braces.
 This is a way to prevent flickering and intermittent display of curly braces on mobile devices.
 - Uses Angular routing for bookmarking, deep-liking and navigation.
 - One partial is re-used for adding and editing events, though a different controller is used for each funcitonality
+- On the 'Add New' view, i displayed an example of filtering a list while typing.
+Though not practical in a desktop browser, it works very well on mobile devices where a combo-box/selector is difficult to use.

 Other comments: